Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 The most obvious disadvantage to using positive reinforcement

 One parent was frustrated with how inconsistently kids’ chores were getting done, so she started a rewards chart with payment for the jobs accomplished.
 At first, there was more work and less nagging!
 Yay!
-But over time, motivation to do extra jobs that were not paid jobs faded… “But it’s not my day to clean the living room floor!”
+But over time, the motivation to do extra jobs that were not paid jobs faded… “But it’s not my day to clean the living room floor!”
 Back to square one!

 On the other hand, rewards are certainly a part of our everyday lives as adults.
-We work to bring home a paycheck, and are rewarded for hard work through promotions, bonuses, or other incentives.
-We reward ourselves for accomplishing certain tasks around the house, perhaps with a tasty snack to refuel, or certain fun activities.
+We work to bring home a paycheck and are rewarded for hard work through promotions, bonuses, or other incentives.
+We reward ourselves for accomplishing certain tasks around the house, perhaps with a tasty snack to refuel or certain fun activities.

 What does research say about using rewards for kids?